Animal (Aurora song)

 "Animal" is a song by Norwegian singer-songwriter Aurora for her third studio album, A Different Kind of Human (Step 2) (2019).
 It was released on 24 January 2019, through Decca and Glassnote, as the lead single from the album.
 "Animal" is an upbeat electropop and dark pop song, produced by Tim Bran and Roy Kerr (My Riot), Magnus Skylstad, and Aurora.

 Lyrically, it explores human nature and desire.
 Andrew Trendell of NME described the song as an arena anthem driven by instinct.
 The music video, directed by Tim Mattia, reflects Aurora's unique artistic vision.
 She performed the song on Skavlan on 22 March 2019.

 Background

+On the same day of the release of her second studio album Infections of a Different Kind (Step 1) (2018), Aurora confirmed in an interview with NME that its follow-up Step 2 would be released either in 2019 or 2020.
+Initially an 11-track album, it was split into two separate releases; the second part, Aurora's third studio album A Different Kind of Human (Step 2) (2019), uses scrapped songs from Infections of a Different Kind (Step 1).
+Aurora teased the song "Animal" during 2018 live performances and was thought to be included for her second studio album, however it was released as the lead single of A Different Kind of Human (Step 2) on 24 January 2019.
+Aurora wrote the song during a trip to Los Angeles; she noted that one of the writers came late to the session but he suggested a lyric change before the song was finished.
+The single's artwork is a painting made by Aurora.

 "Animal" was produced by Tim Bran and Roy Kerr (My Riot), Magnus Skylstad, and Aurora herself.
-Musically, it was described as an upbeat electropop and dark pop song.
+Musically, it was described as an upbeat electropop and dark pop song that transitions into an alternative pop chorus.
 With a "crystal-clear" vocal performance from Aurora, the song is driven by dynamic, urging dance-floor synthesizers and brooding percussive beats.
 Lyrically, "Animal" explores human nature and desire, depicting people as "animals hunting for animals."
-Aurora described it as a reflection on humanity’s constant pursuit of love, success, power, and material pleasures, calling it both "grotesque and beautiful."
+Aurora described it as a reflection on humanity's constant pursuit of love, success, power, and material pleasures, calling it both "grotesque and beautiful."